zohararad/batsoe/README.md

 On the server, this is just a normal ERB template, with some Batman.js data attributes that the server doesn't care about.

-In the browser, Batman will append the value of `post.title` as the text inside our `<h1>` tag, so we don't actually need the ERB tags `<%= @post.title %>` (in fact, they're going to cause some errors, since ERB doesn't run in the browser).
+In the browser, Batman will append the value of `post.title` as the text inside our `<h1>` tag, so we don't actually need the ERB tag `<%= @post.title %>` (in fact, they're going to cause some errors, since ERB doesn't run in the browser).

-Therefore, our modified template for Batman will look something like this:
+Therefore, our modified template for Batman should look something like this:

 ```html
 <h1 data-bind="post.title"></h1>